emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 - Guide your coworkers and collaborators through the learning process
 - Avoid language that perpetuates the idea that accessibility is too hard.
 Focus on the tools that make it easier and our responsibilities as developers.
-- Lead an RFC to make Ember more accessible out of the box
+- Support and comment on RFCs that help make Ember more accessible out of the box

 Accessible apps are better for everyone.